-At Jackson Davenport, we’re committed to helping clients across Summerville, South Carolina, to enjoy excellent eye health and love wearing their glasses.
+At Jackson Davenport, we’re committed to helping clients across Summerville, South Carolina, enjoy excellent eye health, and love wearing their glasses.

 One of the issues that we’ve noticed over the years is that many of our customers use screens more and develop computer vision syndrome.

 With screens more accessible and usable today, many individuals spend hours staring at them.
 US teens spend more than 7 hours a day staring at a screen, and for adults who work from a computer, this number could be even higher.

 Staring at a screen for an extended period could cause a wide range of symptoms, including blurred vision, headaches, tension, and more.

 As such, you need to understand how to protect your eyes and ensure that you enjoy the benefit of excellent vision for many years to come.

 This blog post explores how you can reduce the impact of extended screen time and adjust your lifestyle to ensure that you enjoy healthy eyes for many years to come.